s417-lama/digit_recognizer/README.md

 # digit_recognizer
-Neural Network program written by C for recognizing digits
+Neural Network program written in C for recognizing digits

 This program uses the dataset of Mnesia to train and to test, and results in showing identification rate of the dataset for test.